AlicenJoyHenning/DamageDetective/README.md

 ## Quick start

-The demonstrations below can be followed immediately after loading the package and serve as a test to ensure all is running smoothly.
-For more detailed examples and explanations, please refer to the package articles available on our [website](https://alicenjoyhenning.github.io/DamageDetective/).
+This demonstration can be followed immediately after loading the package using the internal dummy dataset.
+For examples with true data and more detailed explanations, please refer to the package articles [website](https://alicenjoyhenning.github.io/DamageDetective/).

 ### Prepare input

-Damage detection is carried out by the `detect_damage` function and requires a count matrix to run.
-We will use the dummy count matrix provided by `DamageDetective`, `test_counts`, a subset of the [(kotliarov-pbmc-2020)](10.1038/s41591-020-0769-8%5D) PBMC dataset provided in the `scRNAseq` package.
+Damage detection is carried out by the `detect_damage` function that accepts count matrices, `Seurat` or `SingleCellExperiment` objects, or alignment files ([package tutorials](https://alicenjoyhenning.github.io/DamageDetective/articles/detection-vignette.html)) as input.
+We will demonstrate using a dummy count matrix, `test_counts`, a subset of the [(kotliarov-pbmc-2020)](10.1038/s41591-020-0769-8%5D) PBMC dataset provided in the `scRNAseq` package.

 ``` r
 library(DamageDetective)